rubo77/mouse-speed/README.md

 + http://coffeeplusplus.z11.de

-An ergonomic alternative Keyboardlayout for typing with both hands and optional with only one
+An ergonomic alternative keyboard-layout for typing with both hands and optional with only one (english and german)

 ## Copyright and license